 \section{Discussion}

-We have presented an approach to topological quantum computation based on Walker--Wang resource states and their symmetries.
-We have explicitly presented a new scheme for universal fault-tolerant quantum computation using symmetry defects of the \textbf{3F} anyon theory, and we have shown how these defects can be implemented in the Walker--Wang models for use in measurement-based quantum computation.
-Under a phenomenological toy noise model consisting of bit/phase flip errors and measurement errors, the threshold of the \textbf{3F} Walker--Wang computation scheme is equal to that of the well known toric code (or equivalently the topological cluster state scheme) under the same noise model (see e.g. Refs.~\cite{dennis2002topological,TopoClusterComp} for threshold estimates).
+We have presented a general approach to topological quantum computation based on Walker--Wang resource states and their symmetries.
+As a specific example, we have introduced a universal fault-tolerant quantum computational scheme based on symmetry defects of the \textbf{3F} anyon theory, and how it can be implemented with measurement-based quantum computation on Walker--Wang ground states.
+Under a phenomenological toy noise model consisting of bit/phase flip errors and measurement errors, the threshold of the \textbf{3F} Walker--Wang computation scheme is equal to that of the well known toric code (or equivalently the topological cluster state scheme) under the same noise model (see e.g., Refs.~\cite{dennis2002topological,TopoClusterComp} for threshold estimates).
 Further investigation under more realistic noise models remains an open problem.

 Our computation scheme based on the defects of the \textbf{3F} anyon theory provides a nontrivial example of the power of the Walker--Wang approach, as the \textbf{3F} anyon theory is chiral and cannot be realized as the emergent anyon theory of a 2D commuting projector model (although it can be embedded into one as a subtheory).
 We hope that this example provides an intriguing step into topological quantum computation using more general anyon schemes and a launch point for the study of further non-stabilizer models.
 In particular, our framework generalizes directly to any abelian anyon theory with symmetry defects, leading to a wide class of potential resource states for fault-tolerant MBQC.